-After 6 months of working an (awesome) full-time job in addition to running my business, I'm excited to be back at CAF full-time.
+After 6 months of working an (awesome) full-time job in addition to running my business, I'm excited to be back at my business full-time.
 And a little relieved--I feel like I've just been through boot camp!
 But what any good boot camp does is prepare you for top performance in your field.

 As I've transitioned back into working just from home, I've noticed that I'm working much differently than before my boot camp.
 And being the productivity junkie enthusiast that I am, I just had to share my discoveries (so wanted to make a biceps metaphor here) with you.

 How to make working from home work for you:

 Old way: Wake up at 6 am, immediately hop on the computer, work until 9 pm with few breaks.